Ishq (2019 film): Plot

 Alwin's friends arrive outside his house.
-He attempts to call to them for help but stops when Sachi threatens to kill his daughter.
+He attempts to shout to them for help but stops when Sachi threatens to kill his daughter.
 Meanwhile, Maria overhears Alwin's friends talking about Sachi's incident.
 As his friends leave, Maria angrily questions Alwin, who confesses that he tried to sexually assault Vasudha, but she fought back.
-Sachi apologizes to Maria and leaves the broken family alone.
+Sachi apologises to Maria and leaves the broken family alone.
 Maria takes her daughter inside, while Alwin lies in the room immobilized.
 A happy and relaxed Sachi meets Vasudha that night.

 The next day, Vasudha joins Sachi at her college.
 Still angry at his question, she asks what else he wants to know.
 He pulls his car over and takes Mukundan out of the trunk.
 Mukundan apologizes and Sachi offers him money to get back home.
 Still angry, Vasudha asks Sachi if he would've abandoned her, had Alwin done something to her.
 Sachi refuses to reply and changes the topic by proposing to her for her birthday.
 She turns him down as she does not want to live with Sachi anymore.
-She realizes Sachi might not have accepted her if something bad had happened, regardless of who was at fault or how miserable the situation was.
+She realises Sachi might not have accepted her if she had been sexually assaulted, regardless of who was at fault or how miserable the situation was.

 During the credits, multiple real-life instances of moral policing are shown.